Why you should use management rights experts

 - Chair of the Queensland Law Society’s industrial relations committee

-- Member of the management committee for the Industrial Relations Society of Queensland
+- Member of the Industrial Relations Society of Queensland

-- Member of the Board of Epilepsy Queensland
+- Deputy Chair of the Board of Epilepsy Queensland